 Origin of Banjara Tribe

 The origin of the Banjara tribes is quite interesting.
-According to anthropologists, The Banjaras came to the Deccan following the invasion by the armies of Aurangzeb.
+According to scholars, the first mention of the Banjaras is found in the history of Sikandar Lodi’s attack on Dholpur in 1504 AD.
+They came to the Deccan following the invasion by the armies of Aurangzeb.
 According to some authorities, the actual Banjara lineage goes back to some 2000 years.
 After setting down in Rajasthan, Banjaras began to travel down to the South in the 14th century.
-Few even claims about their link with Mughals whom Banjara supplied stock of animals and food.
-Besides its close trading association with the British East India Company rulers and Tipu Sultan
+A local dialect namely, Kutni too is popular amongst a section of Banjara tribes.

 Divisions of Banjara Tribe